 Outspoken and challenging on the issues that many people seek to avoid, she has become an interesting and distinct voice on topics previously considered taboo.
 She led the government’s campaign to criminalise forced marriage and spoke out on the sexual grooming of children by gangs.

 Her business background and her passion for manufacturing have made her a champion for British business both at home and abroad.
-Sayeeda has been a major driver of three start-up businesses; one in the service sector and two in manufacturing, all of which have developed into vibrant and successful SME’s.
+Sayeeda has been a major driver of four start-up businesses; two in the service sector and two in manufacturing, all of which developed into vibrant and successful SME’s.
 In Government she led the campaign to ensure that Britain became the first western country to issue a Sukuk (Islamic bond), which was issued in 2014.
 She also Chaired the Global Islamic Finance & Investment Group.